Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ttGCkjfrRtY.md

 ### Transcript

-> bunch of times yeah am i trying to go super saiyan halfway there
+> bunch of times yeah am I trying to go super saiyan halfway there